-As the coronavirus sweeps over the globe, how are you picturing God?
+How do you picture God?
 Do you see him as a stern Father, punishing the world for its failures?
 Maybe you even have examined your own actions, pinpointing behaviors that might have contributed to God’s anger.

-God knows this.
+God knows this is true.
 And he responds with mercy.
 With a mercy that never ends.
 “His mercy endureth for ever”.
 There is nothing we can do to cause God to stop loving us—to stop showing mercy on us.

 Even when we don’t deserve it, he remains merciful to us.